rajpatel2435/kanbanBoard/README.md

 # Assessment

-A React Project with Material UI to create and maintain notes.
+A React Project with Material UI to create and maintain tasks.

 ## How to start